Maintenance Maintenance — Can You Shock a Pool During the Day? Complete Guide

 Why Daytime Shocking Is Less Effective

 The sun's ultraviolet rays are chlorine's biggest enemy.
 When you add liquid chlorine or calcium hypochlorite during peak sunlight hours, the UV radiation immediately begins breaking down the free chlorine molecules you just added.
-This process, called photodegradation, can destroy 1-3 ppm of free chlorine per hour on a sunny day.
+This process, called photodegradation, can destroy much of your free chlorine within hours on a sunny day when CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → is too low.

 This is exactly why cyanuric acid (CYA) exists as a pool chemical.
 CYA acts as a sunscreen for chlorine, protecting it from UV breakdown.
 However, even with proper CYA levels of 30-50 ppm for regular pools or 70-80 ppm for salt water generators, some chlorine loss still occurs during intense sunlight.